darktornedo/supermarket_sales/README.md

-# Supermarket Sales Analysis SQL Project
+# Supermarket Sales Analytics SQL Project
 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title**: Supermarket Sales Analysis **Database**: `supermarket_db`
-**Database**: `supermarket_db`

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a supermarket sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Objectives

-1. **Set up a supermarket sales database**: Create and populate a supermarket sales database with the provided sales data.
+1. **Set up a supermarket sales database**: Create and populate database with the provided dataset.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the dataset.

 ## Project Structure